Net Nanny Review 2024: Good Enough for Your Family?

 Is Net Nanny One of the Best Parental Control Apps in 2024?

-Net Nanny is a really good parental control app — it has all industry-standard parental control features needed to keep your child safe from the dangers of the internet, it provides several extras like YouTube monitoring and uninstall protection, it’s very easy to use across all devices, and it has great customer service.
+Net Nanny is a good parental control app — it has all industry-standard parental control features needed to keep your child safe from the dangers of the internet, it provides several extras like YouTube monitoring and uninstall protection (not on iOS devices), it’s very easy to use across all devices, and it has great customer service.

-Net Nanny does have a few drawbacks, though — its YouTube monitoring feature is unable to monitor activity in the YouTube app, it can only block 120+ apps on iOS devices (Qustodio can block 9,000+ iOS apps), it doesn’t let you set time limits for specific apps, and it only offers annual plans, which can be a bit expensive for some families.
+Net Nanny does have a few drawbacks, though — it’s not compatible with Android or Kindle devices, it can only block 120+ apps on iOS devices (Qustodio can block 20,000+ iOS apps), it doesn’t let you set time limits for specific apps, and it only offers annual plans, which can be a bit expensive for some families.

 Frequently Asked Questions